-Following an increase in 2018/19, Merton will keep its band funding for 2020/21 at the same level.
-If the £640,000 transfer from the Schools Block to the HNB is not agreed, these banding values will need to be reviewed.
+Following an increase in 2018/19, Merton will keep its band funding for 2021/22 at the same level.
+If the £660,000 transfer from the Schools Block to the HNB is not agreed, these banding values will need to be reviewed.

 Merton will continue to provide additional funding outside the main funding formula for mainstream schools and academies.
-During 2019/20 this methodology allocated an additional £332,694 (included in table 10 below) where more than 2.5% of a school's overall pupils had statements.
+During 2019/20 this methodology allocated an additional £329,420 (included in table 10 below) where more than 2.5% of a school's overall pupils had statements/EHC plans and 2020/21 indicative budget is £512,510.

-5.2.2 Specialist SEN and LDD settings: Specialist SEN, LDD schools and Additional Resource Provision (ARP) settings receive a base level of funding on the basis of an agreed number of places at £10,000 per place.
+5.2.2 Specialist SEN and LDD settings: Specialist SEN, Learning Difficulties and Disabilities (LDD) schools and Additional Resource Provision (ARP) settings receive a base level of funding on the basis of an agreed number of places at £10,000 per place.
 Top-up funding above this level was agreed between Merton and the schools.

 The total for specialist SEN and LDD settings includes the school budgets for Cricket Green, Perseid, and Melrose special schools.
-The total budget for 2019/20 is £9,581,460.
-The total ARP budget for 2019/20 is £2,369,130.
+The total budget for 2020/21 is £9,450,460.
+The total ARP budget for 2020/21 is £2,369,130.

-There is a need to meet the forecast increase in SEN pupils including in ASD need coming through from primary schools, and there is provision in the council's capital programme for expansion of existing SEN schools and a new secondary school ASD unit for 20 places.
-The additional revenue funding requirement will need to be built into the High Needs Block when the extra places are established.
+There is still a need to meet the forecast increase in SEN pupils including in Autism Spectrum Disorder (ASD) need coming through from primary schools, and there is provision in the council's capital programme for expansion of existing SEN schools and a new secondary school ASD unit for 20 places.
+The additional revenue funding requirement will need to be built into the High Needs Block when the extra places are established and planned special school place growth of 73 additional places.

 The budget also includes the centrally retained service funding portion for the special schools, similar to that held for the maintained primary and secondary schools.
-The total for centrally retained High Needs funding for special schools includes £63,920 in 2019/20 for support for schools in challenging circumstances; school meal management; licences and subscriptions; maternity/paternity supply cover, marketing, public duties, ethnic minority support, behaviour support and tree maintenance.
+The total for centrally retained High Needs funding for special schools includes £63,920 in 2020/21 for support for schools in challenging circumstances; school meal management; licences and subscriptions; maternity/paternity supply cover, marketing, public duties, ethnic minority support, behaviour support and tree maintenance.

 5.2.3 Pupil Referral Unit (PRU): Merton's PRU, the SMART centre, provides education to pupils out of school by exclusion, medical or otherwise.
 It takes pupils by permanent exclusion as residents of Merton; by referral based on medical need if residents of Merton, or by referral from schools or the local authority to prevent exclusion or meet need.
-It has a throughput of approximately 109 pupils per year.
+It has a throughput of approximately 118 pupils per year (as per 2020/21).
 This varies based on need.
 It provides for secondary aged pupils by referral for prevention and exclusion and medical, however it can also support primary aged medical referrals in small numbers.